We're here to help

 If you're coming into a branch you'll need a personal indemnity form to confirm you're entitled to give us instructions on behalf of the deceased.
 You can get one of these forms from any of our branches.

 If the total value of all accounts held with us in the sole name of the deceased is greater than £50,000 you'll need a bereavement instruction form (for postal notifications only) and a grant of representation.
-These can be found in the ‘How to notify us’ section.
+These can be found in the important documents section.

 'Probate' or 'confirmation' refers to the right to manage the affairs of the deceased.
 For Santander, this is required when the total value of all accounts held with us in the sole name of the deceased is more than £50,000.